-- This is the overall long-term aim to which the Plan will contribute but will not achieve within its time-span. - In cases of Species Action Plans, one of the two following two types of goals can be used:
+- This is the overall long-term aim to which the Plan will contribute but will not achieve within its time-span. - In cases of Species Action Plans the following goal can be used: - "restore the species/population to Favourable Conservation Status". - Indicators and methods of verification for the goal: The favourable reference values (see 2.6.4. below), which are to be established for each population, will provide the framework for the assessment whether a population is in a favourable conservation status.

-Example: